Pasek108/UR-LoldleSolver/README.md

 ### About
 The project involved creating an ontological knowledge base using real-world data.
 The chosen environment for this task was [Ontorion Fluent Editor 2015](https://www.cognitum.eu/semantics/fluenteditor/).

-The project focuses on creating a knowledge base about characters from the game League of Legends and using it, along with the Fluent Editor environment, to solve the daily [Loldle game in classic mode](https://loldle.net/classic).
+This project creates a knowledge base of characters from League of Legends and uses the Fluent Editor environment to help solve the daily [Loldle game in classic mode](https://loldle.net/classic).

 The knowledge base contains around 1,700 sentences written in CNL (Controlled Natural Language), which is a controlled language specific to the Fluent Editor environment.
 The data includes character names, regions, resources used by the character, attack range, gender, species, release year, and the character's in-game position.